JuGid/AutoMate/README.md

 *See [Changelogs](CHANGELOG.md) for more information*

 - [ ] Finish functionnal tests
-- [x] Create the possibility to define pages
+- [ ] Possibility to use personnal class for complex business logic
 - [ ] **Tell us your ideas !
 You can directly send a PR or open an issue**

 ### Will not be implemented